m1c0l/HackSC-2014/README.md

 The endless maze of Cathedral Notre Dame
 ======
-Run the executable in the Release folder, and check out our code in the Sourcce Code folder!
+Run the executable in the Release folder, and check out our code in the Source Code folder!

 Description: